IBM/aspera-cli/README.erb.md

 Not all <%=tool%> features are fully documented here, the user may explore commands on the command line.

-## Commands, Arguments and Options
+## Arguments : Commands and options

-Commands, Options and Arguments are typically provided on command line, e.g. in:
+Arguments are the units of command line, as parsed by the shell, typically separated by spaces (and called "argv").

+There are two types of arguments: Commands and Options.
+Example :

 ```
 $ <%=cmd%> command --option-name=VAL1 VAL2
 ```

-* executes action: `command`
+* executes _command_: `command`
-* with one option: `option_name`
+* with one _option_: `option_name`
-* this option has a value of: `VAL1`
+* this option has a _value_ of: `VAL1`
-* the command has one argument: `VAL2`
+* the command has one additional _argument_: `VAL2`

 When the value of a command, option or argument is constrained by a fixed list of values, it is possible to use the first letters of the value only, provided that it uniquely identifies a value.
-For example `$ <%=cmd%> conf ov` is the same as `$ <%=cmd%> config overview`.
+For example `<%=cmd%> conf ov` is the same as `<%=cmd%> config overview`.

 The value of options and arguments is evaluated with the [Extended Value Syntax](#extended).